What are the ASVAB Percentile Scores?

 The ASVAB scores are used for two different purposes in the US military recruitment - AFQT scores for deciding the eligibility into military enlisting and ASVAB composite or line scores for determining the job roles for prospective candidates.
-If aspiring for a military career, it is important that you learn about the scores in detail - the AFQT scores, scoring scale, and the ASVAB percentile score - well ahead of the test dates.
-Read on to find more about ASVAB scores, including the importance of ASVAB percentile score and scoring categories.
+If aspiring for a military career, it is important that you learn about the scores in detail - the AFQT scores, scoring scale, and the percentile ranks - well ahead of the test dates.
+Read on to find more about the scores, including the importance of the percentile ranks and scoring categories.

 ASVAB Scores - An Overall Picture

 The ASVAB is a battery of multiple aptitude subtests that help

 evaluate the examinees' abilities, skills and aptitudes in various core